WallarooLabs/wally/book/python/api.md

 ##### `compute_multi(data, state)`

 Same as `compute` but the first element of the return tuple is a list of messages to send on to our next step.
 Allows taking a single input message and creating multiple outputs.
+Each item in the list will arrive individually at the next step; i.e. not as a list.

 #### Example StateComputation